 Are you wanting to explore your alternatives for contraception beyond condoms, diaphragms, cervical caps, and other barrier methods to prevent pregnancy?
 Our experienced doctors at the Caring Center for Women have treated women for more than 25 years with birth control medications to assist in the prevention of pregnancies.
 When you choose to seek out more information about birth control pills, intrauterine devices, implants, or injections, the options may be overwhelming.
 Drs.
-Irwin, Blaue, Fay, Reid, Schumann, M.D., F.A.C.O.G., and Hermann at our San Marcos or New Braunfels, TX facilities will privately consult with you after a physical exam and a discussion about your lifestyle, medications, and medical/family history to determine the suitable one for you.
+Irwin, Blaue, Fay, Reid, Schumann, M.D., F.A.C.O.G., and Hermann at our New Braunfels, TX facility will privately consult with you after a physical exam and a discussion about your lifestyle, medications, and medical/family history to determine the suitable one for you.
 Our team will help you learn more about the risks and benefits of each type of contraception and select a treatment right for your needs.